Skip to main content

 f) National Statistics Socioeconomic Classification (NSSEC) (KS611)

-As stated in the introduction, qualifications and occupation (KS611) were the two variables we used to create our index.
-Data on age, housing tenure, household structure and self-reported health were utilised to enable us to develop some summary statistics on our index and the extent to which it may be correlated with low income.
+As stated in the introduction, qualifications (KS501) and occupation (KS611) were the two variables we used to create our index.
+Data on age, housing tenure, household structure and self-reported health were utilised to enable us to develop some summary statistics on our index and the extent to which it may be correlated with low income/(material) deprivation.
 For example, The Health Foundation (2020) demonstrate that poorer self-reported health is correlated with lower household income, while HM Government (2014) note that lone parent households have a higher risk of experiencing long-term poverty.
+Meanwhile, a report by Welsh Government (2023) highlights that living in social housing, having poor health or being a single parent are all associated with a greater probability of facing material deprivation.

 This was followed by ingesting look-up files for each of the home nations.
 ONS (2018a) locates output areas to an English region, while ONS (2018b) indicates how output areas in England and Wales map to LSOAs, middle layer super output areas (MSOAs) and local authority districts.
 NRS (2011) supply the output area to data/intermediate zone look-up file for Scotland.
-It should be noted though, that 2011 output areas in Scotland only match perfectly into council areas, with best fit aggregations having to be applied at other levels of geography.
+It should be noted though that 2011 output areas in Scotland only match perfectly into council areas, with best fit aggregations having to be applied at other levels of geography.
 For Northern Ireland, NISRA (2013a) disseminate information that highlights how small areas map to larger geographical domains, such as wards and local government districts (LGDs).
 However, small areas do not nest properly into LGDs, so assignment is commonly determined by the location of the majority of households.
-Furthermore, there is also a variable which summarises the extent to which an area is urban or rural, which allows us to assess whether the area-level measures that we examine capture rural parts of Northern Ireland.
 As this data source provides the 1992 LGDs/wards, we also utilise an additional file supplied by NISRA (2013b) to obtain the updated 2014 LGDs.
 Within this, there is supplementary detail on how 2014 District Electoral Areas (DEAs) match up to the 2014 LGDs.
 The rationale behind linking these look-up files to our Census data was that we would then have the codes needed to bring in the Indices of Deprivation and/or urban-rural classifications, which are formed at a higher level of geography.

-One of the drawbacks of the Indices of Deprivation is that they are less useful in capturing disadvantage in rural areas.
-Consequently, we wanted to ensure that our dataset contained information on the urban-rural classification for each nation.
-For Northern Ireland, this was already made available through the look-up file.
+One of the drawbacks of the Indices of Deprivation is that they are less useful in capturing deprivation in rural areas.
+Consequently, we wanted to ensure that our dataset contained information on the urban-rural classification for each nation to assess the extent to which SEISA addresses this limitation.
 In England and Wales, a grouping has been developed by the Department for Environment, Food and Rural Affairs (DEFRA, 2021) and we examine their detailed 10-fold categorisation when conducting our analysis for these two countries.
 For Scotland, the Scottish Government (2019a) have developed a file that outlines how data zones map to higher level geographies, with this also containing an urban-rural classification at varying levels of granularity.

 The Indices of Deprivation (both the composite measure and individual domains) were then ingested for all four countries.
 The Ministry of Housing, Communities and Local Government (2019) was the government department responsible for publishing the most recent version for England.
 As they also release supplementary data relating to the income deprivation affecting children index (IDACI) and given the relevance of this variable to our work, this was also brought into our dataset.
 2019 was also the year that the latest version of the Welsh Index of Multiple Deprivation (WIMD) was disseminated by Welsh Government (2019), while the Scottish Government (2020) circulated their updated Scottish Index of Multiple Deprivation (SIMD) data a year later.
 In Northern Ireland, NISRA (2017) distributed the Northern Ireland Multiple Deprivation Measure (NIMDM), which also included some extra data on the urban-rural nature of an area, as well as an Income Deprivation Affecting Children (IDAC) indicator.